Introvert: Just Because I Don’t Look Excited Doesn’t Mean I’m Not Into This

 People often challenge me on this: “Well, you don’t LOOK excited.”
 For a long time, I thought this meant there was something wrong with me.
 Why don’t I feel the need to jump around with glee and squeal like others?

-At that time, I felt unsure of myself in social gatherings, so I tended to fade into the background.
-I can’t tell you the number of times people made comments like, “gee, you’re quiet” — which was true, no arguments here.
-What frustrated me about those comments was the tone with which they were said.
-The words, “gee, you have two heads” could have been said with the same tone and would have fit just as well.
+At that time, I felt unsure of myself in social gatherings, so I tended to remain in the background.
+I can’t tell you the number of times people made comments like, “Gee, you’re so quiet” — which was true, no arguments here.
+What frustrated me about these comments was the tone with which they were said.
+The words, “Gee, you have two heads” could have been said with the same tone, and it would have fit just as well.

 I would then try to explain why I was quiet.
-But I never felt I could tell the truth — that I was naturally more of a listener; I was a little on the shy side; I lacked confidence in myself; and I’m an introvert.
-I felt I had to come up with a more plausible reason that would convince them I wasn’t a weirdo.
-I never did.
+But I never felt I could tell the truth — that I was simply more of a listener than a talker; that I was a little on the shy side; that I lacked confidence in myself; and that I’m an introvert who simply doesn’t need as much “excitement” as an extrovert.
+I felt I had to come up with more plausible reasons that would convince others I wasn’t a weirdo.

-Whereas in the past I would try to hide my introversion, I am now happy to tell others about it.
+Now I don’t try to hide my introversion.
+In fact, I’m happy to tell others about it.
 For example, when a friend recently asked me to a social event after I’d had a busy week, I didn’t feel the need to make an excuse.
-Instead I told her I needed some alone time before I saw people again.
+Instead, I told her I needed some alone time before I saw people again.
 Her response was, “Of course, I don’t blame you.
 No problem!”

 I also learned not to take responsibility for what other people made of my introspective nature or my lack of enthusiasm.
 I can now comfortably stand by myself at a social gathering without feeling the need to look like I’m deep in conversation with someone and having a great time.
 Inevitably someone will come over and start chatting anyway.

 If anyone says I don’t look excited enough or I’m too quiet, I will smile and point out that it’s just my nature.
-I don’t feel the need to defend myself—or to spend a lot of time with those people, because it doesn’t do me any good to be around anyone who inadvertently triggers my old beliefs about myself.
-There will always be people I’m not compatible with, but I don’t have to be.
+I don’t feel the need to spend a lot of time with those people, because it doesn’t do me any good to be around anyone who inadvertently triggers my old beliefs about myself.
+There will always be people I’m not compatible with, and that’s okay.

-I used to seek those people out, thinking if I explained myself better and won them over, it would prove that I am okay.
+I used to seek those people out, thinking if I explained myself better and won them over, it would prove that I’m okay.
 All it ever did was reveal how different I was from them and made me feel inadequate.

-What many fail to see is that deep within the introvert there is a lot going on.
-But rather than giving it a voice directly through talk and chatter, it is expressed through activism, journaling, painting, creating music, planting a flower garden, fighting for some special cause, or even well-placed silence.
+What many fail to see is that deep within the introvert, there’s a lot going on.
+But rather than giving it a voice directly through talk and chatter, it is expressed through activism, journaling, painting, creating music, planting a flower garden, fighting for a special cause — or even well-placed silence.